-No. BTCPay developers can't add alternative coins on request.
+No. BTCPay developers don't add alternative coins on request.
 Adding a new coin explicitly depends on the community and developers of those coins.
 Furthermore, BTCPay developers do not spend excessive time testing nor maintaining the altcoins.
 If you're submitting a PR for a new coin, make sure that it works.
-If the altcoin integration is not actively maintained it will be removed.
+If the altcoin integration is not actively maintained it will be removed from BTCPay.

 To add a new coin to BTCPay, please follow the instructions here.

 If you want to expand the number of coins in your existing BTCPay Server installation, make sure that you have enough storage space on your machine.

 In this example, we only have Bitcoin, and we're adding Litecoin to our docker deployment.

 The coin structure:

 BTCPAYGEN_CRYPTO1: First supported cryptocurrency (e.g., BTC, LTC.
 Default: btc)BTCPAYGEN_CRYPTO2: Second supported crypto currency (e.g. btc, ltc.
 Default: (empty))BTCPAYGEN_CRYPTON: N'th supported crypto currency where N is 9 at maximum. (eg. btc, ltc.
 Default: (empty))

 To add Litecoin, as your second coin (CRYPTO2) do this :